Our missions

 The CNRS regional office in north Asia is located in Tokyo.
 It liaises between the CNRS – and French research in general – and research institutions in Japan, South Korea and Taiwan.

-The ASEAN office, located in Singapore, opened in 2014.
-It represents the CNRS within the research communities of South East Asian countries (Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam) and Oceanian countries.
+The ASEAN Office opened in Singapore in 2014 and represents the CNRS with the different research stakeholders in Southeast Asia (Burma, Brunei, Cambodia, Indonesia, Laos, Malaysia, Philippines, Singapore, Thailand and Vietnam) and in Oceania.

 African / Middle Eastern / Indian sector